 My own vegan journey

 My own personal vegan journey is evolving all of the time, and it's this that has encouraged me to become a vegan health coach and create this space for you.
-I'm excited to inspire others through my own experiences and knowledge - from ways to get enough protein, to sharing my favourite vegan recipes,
+I'm excited to inspire others through my own experiences and knowledge - from how to get enough protein, to sharing my favourite vegan recipes,

-It brings me great satisfaction helping people learn about the benefits of vegan nutrition, and it gives me a sense of purpose that no other way of life could offer.
+It brings me great satisfaction helping people learn the benefits of vegan nutrition, and it gives me a sense of purpose that no other way of life could offer.